 - Development of a blood clot in the arteries

-- Embolism—a blood clot that travels to the heart and blocks off smaller coronary arteries
+- Embolism—a blood clot that travels to the heart from other areas of the body

 The risk of heart attack is greater in males and older adults.